 MiFID II introduced the requirement for investment firms and venues to make trading activity public.
 The regulators aim to create a fair marketplace in which all participants have sufficient data to make informed investment decisions.
-Thus, trading venues and investment firms must publish details of transactions as near to real-time as technically possible; for Equity & Equity-like within 1 minute, and for Non-Equity within 15 minutes (reducing to 5 minutes from 2021).
+Thus, trading venues and investment firms must publish details of transactions as near to real-time as technically possible; for Equity & Equity-like within 1 minute, and for Non-Equity within 5 minutes.
 TRADEcho provides firms with the tools to indentify which trades they are obligated to report and the mechanism for publishing those trades.

 TRADEcho’s Smart Report Router (SRR) determines if and when the buy or sell-side counterparty should publish a trade and, when there is a requirement, routes that trade to an APA.
 The SRR is APA agnostic which means that firms can use alternate or multiple APAs to make trades public.
 By using the SRR, instead of connecting directly to multiple APAs, firms achieve flexibility while managing costs.

 TRADEcho operates as an Approved Publication Arrangement (APA), applying relevant deferrals to provide the market with a clear and concise tape of your trades.
 Trades are published across all asset classes in line with the regulatory reporting timeframes.
 Deferred publication may be authorised for certain trades that would expose liquidity providers to undue risk.